vernjan/ctf-writeups/write-ups/TheCatch2022/04-corporate-websites/06-orderly-is/README.md

 This is interesting: `+ http://orderly.mysterious-delivery.tcc:23000/settings (CODE:302|SIZE:199)`

-I have already seen a bit similar challenge so the next logical step was to verify that XSS payload is triggered by the "admin".
-Likely, after solving [XML Prettifier](../02-xml-prettifier/README.md) I already knew I can use my computer to hosts payloads.
+I have already seen a bit similar challenge so the next logical step was to verify that XSS payload is triggered by the "admin" (a robot).
+Luckily, after solving [XML Prettifier](../02-xml-prettifier/README.md), I already knew I can use my computer to hosts payloads.

 The second PoC (don't forget about the firewall):